webexpo/tool1/README.md

   all plots are inconsistent and must be standardized.
   - This could be achieved with `shiny::getCurrentOutputInfo()`.

-- In the source text, many inputs have multiple slightly different names.
+- In the source text, many inputs have slightly different names.
 For example, OEL (Occupational Exposure Limit) is sometimes named EL (Exposure Limit).

 ## Bugs and Feedback

 You may submit bugs, request features, and provide feedback by creating an [issue on GitHub](https://github.com/webexpo/app-tool1/issues/new).

-If you do not have an account, send an email to <jerome.lavoue@umontreal.ca>
+If you do not have a GitHub account, send an email to <jerome.lavoue@umontreal.ca>
 **and** <jeanmathieupotvin@ununoctium.dev>.
 Please use the following standard subject line: